ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/ukfast-hosted-install.md

-# Installing Threat Monitoring on a UKFast hosted server
+# Installing on a UKFast hosted server

 ```eval_rst
 .. warning::